alphaqu/rvm/README.md

 - to write java like you are in 1969
 - to not run hospital software on this
 - to run Linux
+- to check that the responsibilities are up-to-date